What Type of Addiction Treatment Do I Need?

 - Outpatient day programs (also called PHPs, or Partial Hospitalization Programs)

-Day programs involve hours-long daytime drug and alcohol counseling and treatment in a facility, but allow the patient to return home after the therapy sessions.
+Day programs involve hours-long daytime drug and alcohol counseling and treatment in a facility but allow the patient to return home after the therapy sessions.
 This is a very intensive type of outpatient programming, and is a good choice for those wanting to save money by living at home but who need all-day support and aren’t ready to return to their standard jobs or schooling.
-It is recommended that client attending PHP have a safe and supportive living environment, and if not, should strongly consider moving into a Sober Living Home while attending programming.
+It is recommended that clients attending a partial hospitalization program (PHP) have a safe and supportive living environment, and if not, should strongly consider moving into a Sober Living Home while attending programming.

 - IOP (Intensive Outpatient Programs)